PayPalMeRSGP/capstone_backend/README.md

 # capstone_backend
 GET [base_url]/everything

-returns every asset in s3, use when user first installs app in JSON format
+returns every asset in s3, use when user first installs app in JSON format.
+Upload time is a LONG representating unix time.

 documentation:
 ```json